FabiowQuixada/isml-linter/docs/api.md

      **/
     build()

-    // The following are available for retro-compability
+    // The following are available for retro-compatibility
     // and are deprecated.
 They do the same as the above
     // methods;
     IsmlLinter,